xmonader/info_foundation/docs/collaboration/circles_tools.md

 ## Telegram: chat

 - Try to organize your conversations into well-ordered and understandable topics.
+- ThreeFold Foundation has a public disscussion group here [ThreeFold Token English](https://t.me/threefoldtoken_chat)
+- Telegram is available for Phones, Tablets and PC/Laptops making it easy to keep track.

 ## ThreeFold App
 - Any circle can ask for it's own page in the ThreeFold App.